 Figure 5.
-De Meerenbrugg steel bridge (top) in Utrecht with concrete abutments (bottom)
+De Meernbrugg steel bridge in Utrecht

-Reinforcement corrosion was initiated due to high levels of penetrated chloride readily available from de-icing salts from the overlying road.
+Reinforcement corrosion was initiated due to high levels of penetrated chloride readily available from deicing salts from the overlying road.
 Over 1% mass of chloride by mass of cement was present at the rebar level in the damaged areas.
 Undamaged concrete showed high levels of chloride as well, but were slightly lower as in the damaged areas.
 During repair works a decision was made to change traditional repair work to cathodic protection.

 The three main reasons were: reduction of direct costs due to the fact that traditional repair conforming to EN1504-standards would mean excessive removal of chloride contaminated concrete while cathodic protection would mean limited repair of delaminated and disintegrated spots; reduction of risks for future development of concrete damage on the none repaired locations and reduction of over-all execution time of the work being done.
 For the protection, some minor surface repairs were performed, after which a zinc mesh with a total amount of 4 kg zinc per m2 of concrete surface was applied on a total of 200 m2 concrete surface.
-The EZA system as applied was finalized with an aesthetic coating system based on the Sika Decadex system (figure 5).
+The EZA system as applied was finalized with an aesthetic coating system based on the Sika Decadex system (figure 6).

 This is a typical installation of an "install and forget" system as there is no need for a power supply on this remote site and no need for extensive monitoring and control as the system is always "on".
 Both issues were demands made by the department responsible for the future maintenance of the bridge.
 As inspected in 2013 the system's performance is up to the industry's standards.
+Expected service time is 25 - 30 years.